Business continuity management significantly improves cyber resiliency

 Disaster recovery (DR) automation and cloud-based resiliency orchestration drive new efforts to transform BCM programs.
 The average data breach cost per day is estimated at $5,064 in this year’s study.
 Companies that have a manually operated DR process experienced an estimated average cost of $6,101 per day.
 In contrast, businesses deploying an automated DR process that provides resiliency orchestration experienced a much lower average cost per day of $4,041.
 In addition, the average time to identify and contain a data breach decreased by 78 days, resulting in a total average savings over that time period of $394,992.

 At this stage in the evolution of business continuity programs, 35 percent of companies surveyed are currently deploying an automated DR process, with just 16 percent of them actually delivering resiliency orchestration as part of that process.
-The survey predicts the coming years will bring even greater cost savings, compelling more companies to prioritize resiliency orchestration across their applications and hybrid cloud environments.
+The survey predicts the coming years will bring even greater cost savings, compelling more companies to prioritize resiliency orchestration across their business applications and hybrid cloud environments.

 The growing implementation of resiliency orchestration means more than simply protecting IT assets from cybercriminals, natural disasters or technical flaws.
 Automating and orchestrating DR and business continuity programs (BCP) will ultimately lead to increased productivity, stronger competitiveness in the marketplace and greater return on investment.
 And as one CIO at IBM agreed recently, resiliency orchestration is also a key to reduced blood pressure among teams!

 - Confirm your organization has a robust BCM governance and execution.